tasos-py/AES-Encryption-Classes/README.md

 AES CBC encryption in Python, PHP, C#, Java

 ### Description
 The main goal of this project is to provide simple, secure and compatible code (data encrypted in Python can be decrypted in PHP, and so on).
-For that reason CBC mode is used, as GCM is not yet available without the use of third party libraries.
+For that reason CBC mode is used, as GCM is not yet widely available and CTR is not implemented in the builtin AES class in C#.

 ### Languages
  - Python (requires [pycryptodome](https://www.pycryptodome.org/en/latest/index.html))